finos/common-cloud-controls/services/storage/object/controls.md

 1. **CCC.OS.C5.TR.01** {#CCC.OS.C5.TR.01}: Verify that all access attempts to the object storage bucket are logged.
 2. **CCC.OS.C5.TR.02** {#CCC.OS.C5.TR.02}: Ensure that all changes to the object storage bucket configurations are logged.
 3. **CCC.OS.C5.TR.03** {#CCC.OS.C5.TR.03}: Confirm that logs are protected against unauthorized access and tampering.

+## CCC.OS.C6: Prevent access to object storage from trusted cloud tenants and cloud services

+### Objective

+Ensure secure management of access to object storage resources, preventing unauthorized data access, exfiltration, and misuse of legitimate services by adversaries.

+### Control Mappings

+- NIST CSF: PR.PT-3: Remote access is managed.
+- NIST CSF: PR.PT-4: Communications and control networks are protected.
+- MITRE ATT&CK Remote Services (T1021)
+- CSA-CCM DS-5: Data Loss Prevention - Implement controls to prevent the unauthorized exfiltration of sensitive data.

+### Testing Requirements

+The following validations must be performed against corresponding Control Implementation capabilities to ensure the Control Objective is thoroughly assessed:

+1. **CCC.OS.C6.TR.01** {#CCC.OS.C6.TR.01}: Verify that object storage endpoint can be blocked from public access.
+2. **CCC.OS.C6.TR.02** {#CCC.OS.C6.TR.02}: Verify that object storage can be blocked from cloud services deployed on the same cloud tenant.
+3. **CCC.OS.C6.TR.03** {#CCC.OS.C6.TR.03}: Confirm that it's possible to prevent access to object storage from other cloud tenants, even if those tenants have network connectivity to the cloud tenant hosting the object storage.

+## CCC.OS.C7: Prevent deploying object storage in restricted regions

+### Objective

+Ensure that object storage resources are not provisioned or deployed in geographic regions or cloud availability zones that have been designated as restricted or prohibited

+### Control Mappings

+- NIST CSF: PR.AC-3 Access Control Policy
+- NIST CSF: PR.DS-5 Data Location and Protection
+- NIST CSF: RS.AN-3 Security Analysis
+- MITRE ATT&CK Cloud Accounts (T1583)

+### Testing Requirements

+The following validations must be performed against corresponding Control Implementation capabilities to ensure the Control Objective is thoroughly assessed:

+1. **CCC.OS.C7.TR.01** {#CCC.OS.C7.TR.01}: Verify that object storage are not deployed in any of the restricted regions and zones.
+2. **CCC.OS.C7.TR.02** {#CCC.OS.C7.TR.02}: Verify that object storage cannot be deployed in any of the restricted regions and zones.
+3. **CCC.OS.C7.TR.03** {#CCC.OS.C7.TR.03}: Verify that object storage cannot be backedup or copied to any of the restriced regions and zones.